Understanding the WMAP Cold Spot mystery: ``Naive'' detection of the WMAP Cold Spot

 From this figure one can immediately see the difference in statistical properties of the positive and negative thresholds of the map.
 First of all, it is important to note that a majority of the positive peaks are associated with the area around $|b|\le 25-30^\circ$ (see the bottom plot), while the negative peaks are present well outside this region of the map.
-Secondly, the amplitude of the highest positive peaks is limited by $0.11mK$, while for the negative peaks it is about $-0.019 mK$.
-For the CS the temperature of the negative peak is in agreement with the estimate of Cruz et al. (2007a).
+Secondly, the amplitude of the highest positive peaks is limited by $0.11$\,mK, while for the negative peaks it is about $-0.019$\,mK.
+For the CS the temperature of the negative peak is in agreement with the estimate \cite{cruz2007a}.
 In Fig.\ref{f2}, by using the SKY Viewer, we map the ILC III K and Ka maps, in which the CS is located in the center of the area marked by the black circle (the blue cluster of peaks inside the black circle).
 From the K and Ka maps one can clearly see that the CS is clearly observed even without subtraction of the CMB signal.
-In agreement with Rudnick, Brown and Williams (2007) we note that there is a cluster of negative peaks, rather than one single peak.
+In agreement with \cite{cruz2005,rudnick} we note that there is a cluster of negative peaks, rather than one single peak.

-To show the local structure of the zone containing the CS, in Fig.\ref{f3} we plot high resolution ($\ell_{max}=100$) images of the inner structure of the CS zone, including the Haslam et al. (1982) map.
+To show the local structure of the zone containing the CS, in Fig.\ref{f3} we plot high resolution ($\ell_{max}=100$) images of the inner structure of the CS zone, including the Haslam et al. map \cite{haslam}. which is expected to be free from CMB ``contamination''.